Marjorie Farquharson: Bosnia, Moscow again, and the Council of Europe, 1993-2001

-From 1993 to 1994, Marjorie worked as a Field Advisor to Mr Tadeusz Mazowiecki, the Special Rapporteur on ex-Yugoslavia for the United Nations Commission on Human Rights.
+From 1993 to 1994, Farquharson worked as a Field Advisor to Tadeusz Mazowiecki, the Special Rapporteur on ex-Yugoslavia for the United Nations Commission on Human Rights.
 She monitored violations of human rights in Bosnia Herzegovina, during both the Bosnian-Croat and the Bosnian-Serb civil wars.
 She was responsible for providing speeches and documents monitoring the human rights situation based on research in the field (Sarajevo, Kiseljak, Bihac and Zagreb) and liaising with the inter-governmental community.

-Between 1994 and 1996, Marjorie returned to Moscow as European Community & UK Charities Aid Foundation Director of the TACIS NGO Support Unit.
+Between 1994 and 1996, Farquharson returned to Moscow as European Community & UK Charities Aid Foundation Director of the TACIS NGO Support Unit.
 This operated within the framework of the European Union's Democracy Programme to develop Civil Society in the former USSR, helping the new Third Sector in Russia get on its feet.
 The project gave nearly five hundred NGOs practical training — in fundraising; accountancy; project evaluation; media work and coalition building.
 It also provided original research in Russian on the local and west European non-governmental sectors.
 The project was graded 'A' by EU evaluators and passed to local ownership in 1996.

-From 1996 to 2001, Marjorie was Programme Advisor and Head of Sub-Region for the Council of Europe's Human Rights Directorate, and covered the Russian Federation & Ukraine after their accession to the Council of Europe.
+From 1996 to 2001, Farquharson was Programme Advisor and Head of Sub-Region for the Council of Europe's Human Rights Directorate, and covered the Russian Federation & Ukraine after their accession to the Council of Europe.
 The programme helped establish human rights institutions; it analysed local laws to assess their compatibility with European human rights standards; it trained legal officials and NGOs to apply these standards directly; and it launched websites and reference books in local languages.

-As a Council of Europe officer Marjorie worked in over thirty of the constituent Regions of the Russian Federation and helped establish a system of regional ombudsmen for human rights.
+As a Council of Europe officer Farquharson worked in over thirty of the constituent Regions of the Russian Federation and helped establish a system of regional ombudsmen for human rights.
 She also gained consultative status for some Russian NGOs at the Council of Europe.
 Even before Russia became an eligible party to the European Convention on Human Rights, she began organizing training seminars for Russian lawyers, educating them on litigation before the European Court of Human Rights in Strasbourg.

 The programme liaised closely with the political organs of the Council of Europe — the Parliamentary Assembly and the Committee of Ministers — and with its judicial arm, the European Court of Human Rights.
 Local partners ranged from the Presidential Administration to NGOs in remote regions.